 Taking into account the areas where you are and are not satisfied, the next step is to give some thought to what will support your learning and development as a blogger.
 That may be as simple as giving yourself more time to soak up the ideas other bloggers are dishing out, or it might mean something more structured like finding an online course to help you explore new things.
 It may mean putting in some extra work on aspects of your blog that you’re not entirely satisfied with.

 Throughout this reflection process, I think it’s crucial to stay focused on your own blog and what you want from it.
-If you’re looking for ways to feel inadequate, by comparing yourself to other blogs you’ll inevitably find ways to feel bad about yourself.
+If you’re looking for ways to feel inadequate, just start comparing yourself to other blogs and you’ll inevitably find ways to feel bad about yourself.
 There’s always something that someone else is doing better than you, and I think we all have something in particular that tends to set off negative feelings.
 I’m usually pretty good about not getting bogged down in comparisons, but when I do, it’s to do with seeing other bloggers who have a lot fewer followers than I do but quite a bit more engagement per post.
 It’s ridiculous, and it accomplishes absolutely nothing, so I’m pretty quick to put the kibosh on that line of thinking.
 Still, it’s worth acknowledging because I think we all go there sometimes, even if it’s only very briefly, and it’s totally valid to have those feelings.

 Right now I’m at a bit of lull in terms of where I’m going with the blog and personally as a blogger.
 It’s not perfect by any stretch of the imagination, but there are no major aspects that I’m unsatisfied with.
 Before the world fell apart I was working on generating a little more traffic from Pinterest, but aside from that, I don’t really have anything in mind that I’m working towards.
 Not that the blog is going away; it’s just that I like to have directions in mind to keep myself moving forward as a blogger.